xomicloud/xomi/README.md

 ```

 * The `getAccessTokenFromAuthenticationCookie()` function similarly takes `configuration` and `response` arguments.
 It returns an access token if the authentication cookie exists and can be parsed, `null` otherwise.

+* The `getIdentityTokenFromAuthenticationCookie()` function similarly takes `configuration` and `response` arguments.
+It returns an identity token if the authentication cookie exists and can be parsed, `null` otherwise.

 ### Integrations